About General Settings

 Select the fields that should be required to fill in and submit when creating a new, or editing an existing user.

 ℹ️ To be able to set Title, Company, or Office as required, you first need to create your own user attributes to choose from.
-This is done in the settings shown below.
+This is done through the settings shown below.

 User retention policy